TommyX12/csc404-maestro/README.md

 Thus, the difference exists but isn't too damaging.
 Our panellist didn't have much trouble picking up the game but the technical difficulties during the presentation had some small degree of interference.

-Reception was overall positive.
-The panellists liked the neon-80s feel.
+Reception was overall favorable.
+The panellists say they liked the neon-80s feel when asked post-presentation.
 Much of the positive feedback is similar to positive feedback we've obtained before so there's not much to say in that area without repeating.
-They didn't have any super-major gamebreaking gripes.
+They didn't have any super-major gamebreaking gripes either.

 What's new and worth mentioning are the parts they disliked and next steps for improvement:
 - The laptop used wasn't calibrated the best and the tempo was a bit slow.
 - They want to be able to tap to the beat even with their eyes closed.